Yanina Wickmayer: 2014: Diagnosed with Lyme disease

-Wickmayer began grass-court season at the Birmingham Classic.
-She upset 10th seed Bojana Jovanovski in the first round.
+Wickmayer began grass-court season at the Birmingham Classic and upset tenth seed Bojana Jovanovski in the first round.
 In the second round, she lost to CoCo Vandeweghe.
 In the Netherlands at the Rosmalen Open, Wickmayer was defeated in the first round by fifth seed Andrea Petkovic.
-Ranked 69 at the Wimbledon Championships, Wickmayer upset 17th seed Sam Stosur in the first round.
-In the second round, she lost to qualifier Ana Konjuh.
+Ranked 69 at Wimbledons, Wickmayer upset 17th seed Sam Stosur, before she lost to qualifier Ana Konjuh in round two.

 Wickmayer started her preparation for the US Open at the Stanford Classic.
 In the first round, she faced qualifier Carol Zhao.
 Zhao won the first set 6–4; she was leading 1–0 in the second set when Wickmayer retired due to viral illness.
 Wickmayer qualified for the main draw at the Rogers Cup beating Verónica Cepede Royg and Kristina Mladenovic.
 In the first round, she was defeated by lucky loser Karolína Plíšková.
 Wickmayer qualified for the San Diego Open defeating Alison Van Uytvanck and Julia Görges.
 In the first round, she lost to fourteenth seed Sara Errani.
-In Connecticut at the Connecticut Open, Wickmayer lost in the second round of qualifying to Timea Bacsinszky.
-Ranked sixty-four at the US Open, Wickmayer was defeated in the first round by Belinda Bencic.
+At the Connecticut Open, she lost in the second round of qualifying to Timea Bacsinszky.
+Ranked 64 at the US Open, Wickmayer was defeated in the first round by Belinda Bencic.

 Wickmayer competed at the first edition of the Hong Kong Open.
 As the sixth seed, she defeated qualifier Elizaveta Kulichkova in the first round.
 In the second round, Wickmayer lost to Zheng Saisai.
-In Korea at the Korea Open, Wickmayer was defeated in the second round by fourth seed Magdaléna Rybáriková.
+In the Korea Open, Wickmayer was defeated in the second round by fourth seed Magdaléna Rybáriková.

 Late into the season, Wickmayer was diagnosed with lyme disease, having been experiencing symptoms for around five months.
 She had previously thought that she had an allergic infection.
 Plans to participate in more tournaments in Asia were cancelled.
 She ended the season recuperating and taking medication.